rethinkdb/rethinkdb/NOTES.md

 * Python driver
   * Added a `next` method for cursors (#3042)
   * `r.expr` now accepts any iterable or mapping (#3146)
-  * `rethinkdb export` now avoids travesing each table twice by using an estimated document count (#3483)
+  * `rethinkdb export` now avoids traversing each table twice by using an estimated document count (#3483)
 * Build
-  * Updated code to build with post-Yosemite versions of XCode (#3219)
+  * Updated code to build with post-Yosemite versions of Xcode (#3219)
 * Packaging
   * Added `procps` as a dependency in the Debian packages (#3404)
   * Now depend on `jemalloc` instead of `gperftools` (#3419)